tomwhartung/jmws_idMyGadget_for_wordpress/README.md

 ## Goals and the Key Take-Away

-For me, the key take-away from this work is that it is important, if not necessary, to have a specific goal or use case in mind for using device detection on a specific site.
+For me, the key take-away from this work is that it is very important to have a specific goal or ["use case"](https://www.techopedia.com/definition/25813/use-case) in mind for using device detection to serve device-specific content on a specific site.

-That is, just "playing around" with the idea, as I have done here, may be fun and enlightening, but it is not very practical without a specific reason.
+That is, just "playing around" with the idea, as I have done here, may be fun and enlightening, but it is not very practical.

+### My Specific Goal

-And it should go without saying that in this case, playing around, having fun, and being enlightened was indeed **my** goal for doing this.
-And having satisfied that goal I see no reason to spend more time working and making this code "production-ready."
+I want to make it clear that in this case, playing around, having fun, and being enlightened was indeed **my goal** for doing this.
+And having satisfied that goal, and having the code run live on a [demo site](http://tomwhartung.com), I see no reason to spend more time working and making this code "production-ready."
 Hope that makes sense!

 ## For More Information